Evan-khalil/ChatServer_ServerSide/README.md

 # ChatServer_ServerSide
 ServerSide chatServer developed using TcpClient.
-Programming for internet cource at stockholm university.
+Programming for internet course at stockholm university.